-The breadth and depth of the Act is significant - other than within the sector definitions, there are no minimum turnover, market share or size of transaction thresholds - and therefore it needs to be considered on all deals, from property transactions to energy deals, private equity to intra-group transfers.
-The purpose of this note is to highlight the key features of the Act and the types of transaction caught by it.
+The breadth and depth of the Act go much further than was anticipated and given it is now fully in force, it needs to be considered on all deals.
+The purpose of this note is to help clients understand the key changes and the types of transaction caught by the requirements.